zalexchen/CSC4710-Project/database/src/readme.txt

-Instructions to View and Test Project Part 1:
+nInstructions to View and Test Project Part 1:

 1. Open Eclipse
 2. Import the .war file as a Web Project using eclipse